ashwin-phadke/cvplayground/README.md

       command to install all the necessary requirements needed to run this project.

     - Use the model_downloader.py file.
 You can download all the models using this file to perform object detection with.
-You can also select which models to download using the list at the very beginning of the script.
+    You can also select which models to download using the list at the very beginning of the script. the script will automatically download models to the detect_models directory and unzip them as shown in the directory structure.

     - Create a `sqlite` database file inside `db` giving the name you wish.
 The project uses `cvplayground.sqlite` for simplicity.